Finding a Job You'll Love

 With Valentine’s Day here, writers’ thoughts turn to ideas of tying the art of love into an article idea.
 I am no different.

-But actually, job hunting is very much luck dating and success, after you join, is very much like having a successful marriage.
+But, job hunting is very much like dating, and success, after you join, is very much like having a successful marriage.

 There are things you can do while dating that can lay the foundation for a successful marriage and a successful job experience.